Louise Casey, Baroness Casey of Blackstock: Other roles

-Honours and assessments
+Honours

-Casey was appointed Companion of the Order of the Bath (CB) in the 2008 Birthday Honours and Dame Commander of the Order of the British Empire (DBE) in the 2016 Birthday Honours for services to families and vulnerable people.
+Casey was appointed a Companion of the Order of the Bath (CB) in the 2008 Birthday Honours and a Dame Commander of the Order of the British Empire (DBE) in the 2016 Birthday Honours for services to families and vulnerable people.

+In the 2020 Special Honours, she was granted a life peerage as a crossbench peer, and was created Baroness Casey of Blackstock, of Finsbury in the London Borough of Islington, on 30 October 2020.
+She was introduced to the House of Lords on 13 September 2021.

-In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
+In February 2013, Casey was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.

-On 31 July 2020, Casey was granted a life peerage in the 2020 Political Honours as a crossbench peer.
+She was elected fellow of the Academy of Social Sciences in 2023.